• Duration

 Dinner on your own.

-(Alternatively please plan to arrive at the Ana Crowne Plaza Chitose Hotel by 9 am on Tuesday, January 8th.)
+(Alternatively please plan to arrive at the Ana Crowne Plaza Chitose Hotel by 9 am on Thursday, January 21rst.)

 Breakfast at Hotel